navicore/augie/README.md

   * Temp

 ### BUGS
-1. camera does not update preview when resumed after power button (but does if 'home' is hit first
+1. ~~camera does not update preview when resumed after power button (but does if 'home' is hit first~~
 1. detect boarders more reliably
 1. horizon gets confused if device is oriented diff
+1. when action bar is pulled down preview resizes